 “Al-Qaeda still remains a threat and they have relocated in other parts of the world,” Panetta said, claiming success in weakening the network in Yemen and Somalia.

-Panetta was due to travel on to Italy before heading to Britain on his final foreign tour as Pentagon chief.
+Panetta was travelling to Spain and then Italy later in the day before heading to Britain on his final foreign tour as Pentagon chief.